 You should have a Licencia de Pesca Marítima de Recreo (fishing license) to fish in Lanzarote, the solicitud (application) can be downloaded at the bottom of this post.
-Take the completed form with a photocopy of it and your passport or DNI to the Cabildo de Lanzarote, they will give you the local bank details to pay €15 into for a three year license, you need to go and make the ingreso (payment) and return with the receipt for your license.
+Take the completed form with a photocopy of it and your passport or DNI to the Cabildo de Lanzarote, they will give you the Santander bank details to pay €15 into for a three year license, you need to go and make the ingreso (payment) on Tuesday or Friday between 1000 and 1100 and return with the receipt for your license.

 1a Clase: Pesca Marítima Recreative de Altura.
 Fishing from the shore.

 2a Clase: Pesca Recreativa Submarina a Pulmón Libre.
 Spear fishing.

 3a Clase: Pesca Recreativa de Superficie.
 Fishing from a boat.

 If you want to request 2a clase you need a medical certificate to say you are fit to free dive for submarine fishing and if the application is for a child under the age of 16 then parental consent is required.